+To use this system as a sensor, the gold layer is put in contact with an analyte medium (water usually).
+When the refractive index of the analyte medium changes by a value $\Delta n$, the resonance angle is shifted, inducing a variation of the GH shift (figure \ref{fig:GH_SPRPCM}b).
+For example, if we assume a variation $\Delta n$=0.001, the variation of the GH shift $\Delta D_{GH}$ is greater than $20~\mu m$, representing a value that is 26 times the wavelength and leads to sensitive sensor.\\

+As displayed in figure \ref{fig:GH_SPRPCM}a), the simulated results near the resonance can be fitted in intensity and phase by the CMT model (equation (\ref{Equ_TMC_r_Tamm1}) and (\ref{eq:Phaseequation})).

-To approach the most nearly the critical coupling in order to obtain very low value of minimum reflectivity we used the method of our former work\cite{berguiga2021ultimate}.
-Actually, by introducing a GST layer of 5 nm between the metal and the prism (figure (\ref{fig:GH_principe})a)) and by heating this layer, the GST change from an amorphous phase to a crystalline one.
-The refractive index and the absorption coefficient of GST will change drastically.
-It induces on the SPR resonance a modification and more precisely it passes trough the critical coupling condition.
-The use of a PCM is more precise and easier to apply experimentally compared to metal thickness tuning that need an angstrom precision to approach the critical coupling.\\
+We now want to optimize the sensitivity of the sensor.
+As described above, our strategy is to reduce the reflectivity to a minimum, by reaching the critical coupling.
+To do so we use our recently proposed concept \cite{berguiga2021ultimate}, in which we exploit the progressive change of phase of the GST layer (located between the metal and the prism, figure (\ref{fig:GH_principe})a)) to actively drive the system towards critical coupling condition via the fine-tuning of the absorption.
+The use of a phase change material (PCM) is more precise and easier to apply experimentally compared to metal thickness tuning that needs an angstrom precision to approach the critical coupling.\\